Expire0/Docker_files/kubernetes/minikube_install_issues.md

 may be related to how AWS is setup and Centos repos.

 I was following the instructions at https://kubernetes.io/docs/tasks/tools/install-minikube/ which seem straight forward.
-My problem really started here https://kubernetes.io/docs/tasks/tools/install-minikube/#install-kubectl .
+My problem  started here https://kubernetes.io/docs/tasks/tools/install-minikube/#install-kubectl .

 Error #1
 Error creating host:: sudo systemctl -f restart docker: Process exited with status 1